0xfeedface1993/WebShell/README.md

 <br>

 Better way write worm code with Swift.

+Downloading files from many cloud storage platforms can be cumbersome, requiring multiple page redirects.
+Through studying the download process, it was discovered that they are all patched together like monsters, and some of the download processes are the same.
+Theoretically, it is possible to solidify the necessary processes into different modules and link them together, which can be reused across different cloud storage platforms.

+This framework serves as the foundation for other apps, and one of the core abilities of the app I am developing is to automatically parse download links and enable one-click downloads using this framework.
+In the future, more straightforward APIs will be updated.

 | Support Site | Module | Status |
 | --- | --- | --- |
 | www.xueqiupan.com | `DownPage`、`PHPLinks` | done |